hiroyuki-sato/vyos-cfg-zabbix-agent/README.md

-## Zabbix agents commands for VyOS
+## Zabbix agent commands for VyOS

-Zabbix agents commands for VyOS
+Zabbix agent commands for VyOS

-## Install zabbix-agents
+## Install zabbix-agent

 In build-iso directory.